 Customer experience mapping is only a tool to understand the impacts from the customer’s perspective – not the real end.
 Customer experiences evolve over time.
-Thus an experience map must be dynamic to be reflective of the changes that occur in the way that the customer experiences the moments of truth to buy and use a product or the service.
+Thus an experience map that built must be dynamic and be reflective of the changes to the moments of truth for the customer to buy and use a product or the service.

-Customer experience mapping requires the designers to step into the customer’s shoes.
-It captures the customer’s reality, their perceptions as well as their motivations and experiences.
-The designers ask why are things done as they are?
+Customer experience mapping requires one to step into the customer’s shoes.
+It must captures the customer experience with an understanding of the customer’s motivations, perceptions and emotions.
+The questions to ask are: why are things done as they are?
 What is the end that the customer has in mind?
 What benefits is the customer seeking?
 What is the customer’s story?
-What is driving the customer choices?
+What is driving the customer’s choices?
 Most importantly, what is the customer feeling as they go through the end-to-end experience?

 Current trends such as Cloud Computing, Big Data, Mobile, and Social have changed the way we engage in commerce.
-Through cloud computing our assumptions about computing and use of devices and appliances has changed.
+Through cloud computing our assumptions about computing and use of devices and appliances has evolved rapidly and our habits have also changed.
 Through connected devices, businesses generate and capture Terabytes of data.
 Growing number of mobile workers do business from anywhere any time.
-Social media in enterprises allows employees to communicate and collaborate.
-In the globally connected world, businesses compete for customer share of wallet and loyalty while customers seek seamless experiences and have high expectations of performance, service and support.
+Social media in enterprises allows employees to communicate and collaborate more closely.
+In the globally connected business, customers seek seamless experiences and have high expectations of performance, service and support.
 Customer experiences have become integrated between brick and mortar, mobile and social channels and customers want to be in control of their relationship with their suppliers.
 If they are not satisfied, they can easily switch and take their business elsewhere.